SolnBenchmark/Benchmark/README.md

 |SIC      |Yi Sun | Electrical Engineering Department, The City College of New York |USA |

 # Matlab Codes
-The data movies, data frames, UGIA-F estimator, and UGIA-M estimators all are generated and simulated by Matlab codes.
+The data movies, data frames, UGIA-F estimator, and UGIA-M estimator all are generated and simulated by Matlab codes.
 The codes for a particular evaluation and benchmark are included in the corresponding subfolder, e.g. 2DGauss_ MEMF/Codes.
 The functions that are called by these codes are included in the folder /MyMatlab.

 # Reference and citation
 [1] Y. Sun, "Localization precision of stochastic optical localization nanoscopy using single frames," J. Biomed.
 Optics, vol. 18, no. 11, pp. 111418-14, Oct.
 2013.